Jacksonville metropolitan area: Roadways

 The Jacksonville metropolitan area is served by four interstate highways operated by the Florida Department of Transportation (FDOT).
 I-95 runs north to south, starting in Nassau County and leaving in St. Johns County.
 I-10 runs west to east, terminating in downtown Jacksonville at I-95.
 This intersection is the busiest in the area, with more than 200,000 vehicles traveling it each day.
 I-295 serves as a beltway routing around the city and connects to I-10 and I-95 while serving all areas of Jacksonville.
 I-795 is a future expressway that will connect the southeastern section of I-295 with I-95.

 Three other expressways also serve the area and are maintained by FDOT.
-Arlington Expressway (FL SR 115) connects downtown Jacksonville with the Arlington neighborhood via the Matthews Bridge and travels eastward to Atlantic Beach.
+Arlington Expressway (FL SR 115) connects downtown Jacksonville with the Arlington neighborhood via the Mathews Bridge and travels eastward to Atlantic Beach.
 The Commodore Point Expressway connects downtown Jacksonville with the Southside at Beach Boulevard (US 90), which continues eastward to Jacksonville Beach.
 Butler Bouleveard (SR 202) begins in southeast Jacksonville at Philips Highway (US 1) and ends in southern Jacksonville Beach at 3rd Street South (SR A1A).
-The road has become the one of the busiest roads in the metro area.
+The road has become one of the busiest roads in the metro area.